LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

     most important to many RAJA user applications.
 Execution of RAJA CI pipelines on the LC Gitlab instance has restrictions described below.

-For the most part, these tools integrate seamlessly with GitHub.
-They automatically (re)run RAJA builds and tests as changes are pushed to each PR branch.
+These tools integrate fairly seamlessly with GitHub.
+They automatically (re)run RAJA builds and tests as changes are pushed to each PR branch and report status to th GitHub PR.

-.. important:: * All test checks must pass before the pull request can be
-                 merged.
-               * The status (pass/fail and run) for all checks can be viewed by clicking the appropriate link in the **checks** section of a GitHub pull request.
+The following sections describe basic elements of the operation of the CI tools.

 Gitlab CI
 =========

-Gitlab CI testing is under development to expand compiler and version coverage, as well as cross-project testing, such as building and running the `RAJA Performance Suite <https://github.com/LLNL/RAJAPerf>`_ when changes are pushed to the RAJA develop branch.
+Gitlab CI testing is under continual development to expand compiler and version coverage, as add cross-project testing, such as building and running the `RAJA Performance Suite <https://github.com/LLNL/RAJAPerf>`_ and gathering performance data when changes are pushed to the RAJA develop branch.

 Constraints
 -----------

-Running the RAJA Gitlab CI on Livermore Computing (LC) resources is constrained by LC security policies.
-Auto-mirroring of a GitHub project repo on LC Gitlab requires that all members of the GitHub project are members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts.
-Gitlab CI will run automatically for such projects on pull requests that are made by vetted project members.
-Otherwise, Gitlab CI must be run manually by a vetted GitHub user satisfying the constraints just described.
+Running RAJA Gitlab CI on Livermore Computing (LC) resources is constrained by LC security policies.
+The policies require that all members of a GitHub project be members of the LLNL GitHub organization and have two-factor authentication enabled on their GitHub accounts to automatically trigger Gitlab CI functionality from GitHub.
+Thus, auto-mirroring of a GitHub repo on LC Gitlab is only done when changes are pushed to PRs for branches in the RAJA repo, not for PRs for a branch on a fork of the repo.
+Alternatives we use to account for this are described in :ref:`contributing-label`.

 Gitlab CI (LC CZ) Testing Workflow
 --------------------------------------

 The next figure provides a high-level overview of the main steps in the RAJA Gitlab CI testing workflow.
-We will describe the individual steps in more detail later.
-The main steps are:
+The main steps, which we will discuss in more detail later, are:

   #.
 The process starts with the RAJA GitHub repo being *mirrored* to the
      RAJA project in the LC CZ Gitlab instance.
-When a PR is made on the RAJA GitHub project or whenever changes are pushed to the source branch of a PR, the mirroring occurs.
+When a PR is made on the RAJA GitHub project or whenever changes are pushed to the source branch of a PR, the mirroring is triggered.
   #.
 Gitlab CI test pipelines are launched.
 Execution and pass/fail status
      may be viewed and monitored in the Gitlab CI GUI.
   #.
 For each platform and compiler combination, the
      `Spack <https://github.com/spack/spack>`_ tool generates a build
      configuration in the form of a CMake cache or *host-config* file.
   #.
+A host-config file is passes to CMake, which configures the RAJA build.
-Based on the information in each host-config file, the RAJA code and tests
+     Then, RAJA and its tests are compiled.
-     are built.
   #.
 Next, the RAJA tests are run.
   #.
-When a test pipeline completes, results are reported to Gitlab.
+When a test pipeline completes, final results are reported to Gitlab.

 In the next section, we will describe the roles that specific files in the RAJA repo play in defining these steps.